Modeling YSO Jets in 3D III: Dependence of Accretion and Jet Properties on Stellar Magnetospheric Field Strength and Rotation: Dependence of Disk and Outflow Properties on Stellar Magnetospheric Field Strength and Rotation

+where gravitational and pressure forces have been neglected because they are small compared to the inertial and magnetic forces.
+We further assume that, prior to the onset of instability, $v_R\ll v_z$ and $v_\phi\ll v_z$.
+Equation~\ref{equ:kink_instability_momentum_equ} closely resembles Equation 2.2 of \citet[][]{Begelman1998}, except that we retain the inertial term, neglect the pressure-gradient term, and keep the magnetic force in its full form.
+A key distinction from previous analyses is that the axial velocity is highly non-uniform across the outflow.
+To leading order, in the cylindrical-$\hat{R}$ direction, it may be approximated as

+reflecting the large velocity contrast between the jet spine and the surrounding disk wind.
+Consequently, any kink deformation of the tower must also bend the fast-moving spine enclosed within it.
+As the instability develops, the spine is displaced radially, causing the gradient term $dv_R/dz$ near the spine-tower boundary to grow rapidly.
+If the instability continues to develop, this term can approach $\sim v_z/L$, where $L$ is the characteristic growth length scale.
+In effect, the fast-moving spine introduces an additional inertial restoring force that is absent in the standard co-moving treatment.
+This is equivalent to adding a gas inertia-force term in the stability criteria derivation in, e.g., \citet[][]{Appl2000}.

-To quantify the competition between the stabilizing spine and the destabilizing toroidal tower, we define the spine's stabilization power as the kinetic and magnetic energy associated with the jet ($v_z^p > 10^7~\mathrm{cm~s^{-1}}$).
-The destabilization power of the tower is taken to be the toroidal magnetic energy in the surrounding disk wind and jet region ($v_z^p > 10^6~\mathrm{cm~s^{-1}}$, $|B_z/B_\phi|<1$).
+{Motivated by the physical insight above, and the fact that the first and second terms of equation~\ref{equ:kink_instability_momentum_equ} can also be interprated as gradients of kinetic and magnetic energy respectively,} we quantify the competition between the stabilizing spine and the destabilizing toroidal tower by defining the spine's stabilization power as the kinetic and magnetic energy associated with the jet ($v_z^p > 10^7~\mathrm{cm~s^{-1}}$); and the destabilization power of the tower is taken to be the toroidal magnetic energy in the surrounding disk wind and jet region ($v_z^p > 10^6~\mathrm{cm~s^{-1}}$, $|B_z/B_\phi|<1$).
 We then introduce a dimensionless stability parameter,

 which provides a measure of the relative strength of the axial (stabilizing) and toroidal (destabilizing) components.
 In the magnetically dominated limit, this definition carries essentially the same physical meaning as the Kruskal-Shafranov criterion: both characterize the ratio of poloidal to toroidal field strength that governs kink stability; in the kinematically dominated limit, this definition shares similar physical meaning with the kinetic-$\beta$ as the energy ratios between kinetic energy and magnetic energy.